National University of Ireland (Maynooth)

-Brandt’s research focuses on ethical issues created by emerging digital technologies over the next 20-30 years, including Smart Cities, IoT, AI and autonomous systems, smart materials, bioelectronics and robotics.
-His approach combines ethics, metaphysics, sociology, futureology and computer science.
+Brandt’s research focuses on current and future threats to human autonomy generated by emerging ICTs?
+This research concerns ethical issues created by emerging digital technologies over the next 20-30 years, including Smart Cities, IoT, AI and autonomous systems, smart materials, bioelectronics and robotics.
+His approach is primarily seated within Applied Philosophy and combines ethics, metaphysics, sociology, futureology and computer science.
 Brandt’s primary influences are Aristotle, Kant, Latour, Bordieu, Nissenbaum, Groffman, Luhmann and Hutchby.

-Having spent many years hand-coding, Brandt is now a passionate WordPress technician, running roughly a dozen sites for himself and various organisations.
+Having spent many years hand-coding, Brandt is now a passionate WordPress technician, running roughly a dozen sites for himself and various research and not-for-profit organisations.
 His current focus is customisation of the new WordPress editor so as to lock users into formal pre-designed CSS styles.
 He is familiar (but unhappy) with Drupal.
-He also enjoys playing with Moodle.
-He maintains a watching brief on W3C and ISO standards developments and is currently exploring ISO 37122, an initiative for assessing the development of smart cities.
+He also enjoys “playing” with Moodle, which must hold a record for incomplete documentation.